Rate this page:

 A vulnerability scanner. such as Burpsuite can flag any Atlassian user credentials being transmitted or stored in plain text.
 A manual audit of the source code must also be completed to ensure that Atlassian user credentials are not collected or stored by the app.

 HttpOnly is an optional Set-Cookie HTTP response header flag.
-If supported by the browser, using HttpOnly when generating a cookie mitigate the risk of a client-side script accessing the protected cookie.
+If supported by the browser, using HttpOnly when generating a cookie mitigates the risk of a client-side script accessing the protected cookie.
 If a browser that supports HttpOnly detects a cookie containing HttpOnly, and client-side script code attempts to read the cookie, the browser returns an empty string.
 This causes the attack to fail, by preventing the malicious (usually XSS) code from sending the data to an attacker's website

 The Secure attribute tells the browser to only send the cookie if the request is being sent over a secure channel such as HTTPS.
 This protects the cookie from being passed over unencrypted requests.
 If the application can be accessed over both HTTP and HTTPS, then there is the potential that the cookie can be sent in plain text.